What Happens in Detox

 Medically assisted detox can involve the use of drugs that act to block or reduce drug and alcohol cravings and also help minimize withdrawal symptoms.
 These drugs are usually prescribed for a finite period of time to assist the individual avoid relapse in early recovery.
 The drugs include Suboxone, buprenorphine, Naltrexone, and methadone.

-The Treatment Specialist offers people seeking drug or alcohol detox a free treatment locator service to help expedite the time it takes to find a high quality detox provider.
-The addiction specialists will offer a free, confidential assessment that can help them match your particular detox needs with the best program.
-Also provided is a free insurance benefit analysis to determine your plan’s coverage for addiction treatment services.
-For more information about what happens in detox, contact The Treatment Specialist today at (866) 644-7911.
+The Treatment Specialist connect you with a treatment center who will offer a free and confidential assessment that can help discuss your specific detox needs.
+Also provide a free insurance benefit analysis to determine your plan’s coverage for addiction treatment services.
+For more information about what happens in detox, contact a Treatment Specialist today at (866) 644-7911.